Moscow: Metro – Buses – Taxis

 Next let’s talk about those little taxi mini vans running all over most cities and towns.

-A town of any size will have taxi mini-vans (marshrutkas) which drive specific routes, generally starting at Metro stations.
 The price is the same for everyone so you won’t be gouged.
 They typically seat 10 to 12 riders and you can request a stop at any time.
 This would be the driver to show your written sign.

 Each van has its own route so watch the numbers on the side of the van and you’ll figure out the system in no time.
 Pay upon finding a seat by passing the fare from person to person up to the front.
 If your amount is wrong the other riders will tell you.
 Riders will often help you make correct change.